AVAnnotate/documentation/pages/annotations.md

 Requirements
 - All annotations are part of an [Annotation Set](https://avannotate.github.io/documentation/pages/annotationsets/) that corresponds to an associated [Event](https://avannotate.github.io/documentation/pages/events/).
 - Timestamps must be provided for each annotation in seconds or in the hours:minutes:seconds (hh:mm:ss) format.
 Timestamps must include a start and an end time.
-The start and end times can specify a range or be one point in time with the same start and end time.
+The start and end times can specify a range or a single point in time with the same start and end times.

 Allowances:
 - Multiple annotations can be included for the same timestamp.
 - Annotations can be as long as the user finds reasonable.
-- Annotations can include html tags
+- Annotations can include HTML tags

 # Creating, Modifying, and Deleting Annotations